Jim Baird (politician)

 James Richard Baird (born June 4, 1945) is an American businessman and politician serving as the U.S. representative for Indiana's 4th congressional district since 2019.
-A member of the Republican Party, Baird served from 2010 to 2018 as a member of the Indiana House of Representatives and as a Putnam County commissioner from 2006 to 2010.
+A Republican, he previously served as a member of the Indiana House of Representatives from 2010 to 2018 and as a Putnam County commissioner from 2006 to 2010.

+Baird was first elected to Congress in 2018.

 Early life and education

 Baird was born in 1945 to William (1916–1989) and Martha Ewbank Baird (1924–1998).
 William was born in Scotland.
 Baird graduated from Turkey Run High School in 1963, participating in 4-H and Future Farmers of America.
 He obtained a Bachelor of Science in animal science from Purdue University in 1967 and a Master's of Science in animal science from Purdue in 1969.
 After the Vietnam War, Baird earned a PhD in animal science monogastric nutrition from the University of Kentucky in 1975.

 Military service

 Baird served in the ROTC at Purdue University from 1963 to 1965.
 He attended the Officer Candidate School Class 2–70 at Fort Benning and Jungle Warfare School in Panama from 1969 to 1970 and was commissioned in the Infantry.
 The United States Army was sending infantry divisions home when Second Lieutenant Baird arrived in Vietnam in 1970.
 Because of the excess of Infantry officers, he was assigned to the 523rd Transportation Company (Light Truck) at Cha Rang Valley.

 The truck companies of the 8th Transportation Group delivered cargo along the most heavily ambushed road in Vietnam, QL19, through the Central Highlands in the northern II Corps Tactical Zone.
 The 523rd had five 5-ton gun trucks at the time.
 The Group Commander selected the 523rd as one of the two light truck companies to be deployed north to I Corps Tactical Zone for the upcoming Laotian Incursion, Operation Lam Son 719, in February through April 1971.
 The 523rd was attached to the 39th Transportation Battalion and stationed at the abandoned Marine Corps base Camp Vandergrift.
 During the two-and-a-half-month incursion into Laos, the North Vietnamese Army tried to close down the supply route with 23 convoy ambushes.
 Baird fought in two of the operation's deadliest ambushes and lost his left arm during the convoy ambush on March 12, 1971.
 He earned a Bronze Star and two Purple Hearts.
 In 2012, the 523rd Transportation Company was inducted into the Transportation Corps Hall of Fame for its heroism during Operation Lam Son 719.

 Baird was fondly nicknamed "pig farmer" by fellow infantrymen because of his passion for breeding pigs.